 You can use a changed or updated record to overlay an existing record in your library’s catalog if one exists.
 This process is almost always facilitated by a match on an OCLC number.
 When the changed record is loaded, it will match to any existing record by the OCLC number and overlay it with the new or updated information.
 When adding changed records to your catalog, identify any measures or parameters in the catalog system for the protection of various MARC fields.

-If your library doesn’t have the earlier record in the system to overlay, the newer record may be added to the catalog.
+If your library doesn’t have the earlier record in the system to overlay, the changed or updated record may be added to your catalog as a new record in your catalog.

 Questions